Quick Answer

 That's $2,599 more in your pocket just for routing daycare payments through your DCFSA instead of paying after-tax.

-Important DCFSA Rules
+What Are the Important DCFSA Rules to Know?

 - Both spouses must work: If you're married, both you and your spouse must have earned income (or be a full-time student or disabled) to use a DCFSA.